GunnerLab/mcce4_tutorial/docs/guide/toplogy.md

 permalink: /docs/topology/
 ---

-# 🧬 Tutorial: Creating Topology Files for MCCE4
+# 🧬 Creating Topology Files for MCCE4
 ---

 ## 📌 What Are MCCE Topology Files?
 __MCCE4__ topology files (`.tpl` or `.ftpl`) define the **force-field and chemical parameters** used by **MCCE4** during Monte Carlo sampling.

 They specify:
 - 🧱 Heavy-atom connectivity
 - 🔗 Hydrogen placement rules
 - 🔄 Rotamer generation rules